Shareholders leaving the business but remaining as shareholders

 What if the company or remaining shareholders lack the cash to purchase the shares at the time that an employee or director leaves?

-We suggest that the shareholders’ agreement includes the flexibility for the remaining shareholders to elect to:
+A good shareholders agreement is likely to include the flexibility for the remaining shareholders to elect to:

 • Permit the company to buy back and cancel the shares if it has distributable reserves; or